MK14-S/Cross-region-replication/README.md

 go run verify_replication_extended.go \
   --source-bucket my-src-bucket-123456 \
   --source-region us-east-1 \
-  --dest-bucket my-dest-bucket-98765 \
-  --dest-region us-west-2 \
   --key replication-test-2.txt
 ```

-This script helps confirm that objects uploaded to the source bucket are successfully replicated to the destination bucket and provides a summary of objects in both buckets.
+This script helps confirm that objects uploaded to the source bucket are successfully replicated to all destination buckets (across regions) and provides a summary of objects in each bucket.

 ## License
 MIT